fpopic/hmo/lib/gtest-1.8.0/docs/V1_5_FAQ.md

 the Google Test Primer page?

 ## I want to use Google Test with Visual Studio but don't know where to start. ##
-Many people are in your position and one of the posted his solution to our mailing list.
+Many people are in your position and one of the posted his Solution to our mailing list.
 Here is his link: http://hassanjamilahmad.blogspot.com/2009/07/gtest-starters-help.html.